 I’ll bet your wondering what does this have to do with cookies?
 Well, the fact of the matter is Annette decided to make some no bake cookies to sell in her coffee shop.
 Sinful woman putting that temptation in front of me.
 If there is anything I like as much as my coffee…..it’s chocolate, fudge like cookies.
 Namely, No Bake Cookies.
 No Bake Cookies can be super tricky to make and not everyone can make them and be successful.
 Heck, I’m not always successful myself.
 I’ve not cooked them long enough and I’ve cooked them too long.
 Annette made them perfectly.
 So perfect I went in two days in a row and bought a cookie each time I went in.
 My third day she had just eaten the last one herself!!!
 The nerve! haha.
 She promised to have them there again the next day she worked so I’ll be looking for one come then….but in the meantime I could not stop thinking about them.

 I started thinking about how would they be with Nutella instead of peanut butter?
 Or maybe I should put some unsweetened coconut in them.
 I thought about them so much I ended up making them.
-I know what your thinking….she’s on a diet.
+I know what you’re thinking….she’s on a diet.
 That dirty 4-letter word.
 Well, I am following that 4-letter word, but I am also exercising my butt off so I’m allowed.
 So. take. that.
 Grumpy. he he.

 HoneyB’s No Bake Cookies

 1 teaspoon vanilla